 Participants asked to stop any harassing behavior are expected to comply immediately.

 Sponsors are also subject to the anti-harassment policy.
 In particular, sponsors should not use sexualised images, activities, or other material.
 Booth staff (including volunteers) should not use sexualised clothing/uniforms/costumes, or otherwise create a sexualised environment.
 If a participant engages in harassing behavior, the conference organisers may take any action they deem appropriate, including warning the offender or expulsion from the conference with no refund.

 When we receive a complaint, we’ll handle it.

 By contact, we mean email, even a DM on twitter.
-Heck we’ll share our phone number with anyone who wants it so they have just in case.
+Heck we’ll share our phone number with anyone who wants it so they have it just in case.
 What “make us aware of it” doesn’t mean is publicly shaming someone or the event.
 That never goes well for anyone and escalates a situation that likely doesn’t need to be escalated.

 For speakers, regarding your slides:

 As far as we know it’s never come up at one of our events, but a good rule of thumb is that if your parents will find one of your slides objectionable, it’s probably not a good idea.
 Does that mean no cussing, fuck no, does that mean no slide of a naked person holding a laptop… yeah it does, and you should know better.